Iannes/typescript-react-starter/README.md

   </ol>
 </details>

-### Why
+### Why ESLint

-`ESLint` is the one of the most widely-used linting tools in web development.
+ESLint is the one of the most widely-used linting tools in web development.
 It’s an invaluable tool for keeping the team’s code consistent by ensuring everyone is following the same style conventions.

 ### What the ESLint Config Does